Stuycs-K/project03-final-09-hahk-liange-yampolskys/DEVLOG.md

 ### 2025-01-17, 2:47 P.M - Added more functions in main.c
 Added functions like loop, skip, delete playlist.
 Finished delete song and working on delete playlist.

+### 2025-01-17, 10:47 P.M - Worked on more functions in main.c and debugged other c files
+Completed loop, shuffle, create playlist, delete playlist, play song, and skip song.
+Also fixed sighandle error (control c leads to unkilled child processes) and multiple definition error (searched up extern).

+### 2025-01-18, 12:56 A.M - Finished main.c
+Tested the functions for additional bugs and made improvements to load and view playlist and player.c.
+Will continue reviewing tomorrow.